 artifacts_s3_bucket: The AWS S3 bucket where artifacts will be stored.

-bitbucket_skip_cert_verification: Specify whether to skip certificate verification for Bitbucket when using a repo with HTTPS.
+bitbucket_skip_cert_verification: Specify whether to skip certificate verification for Bitbucket when using a repository with HTTPS.
 This is disabled by default.

 bitbucket_tmp_relative_dir: Specify a local temporary directory to clone artifacts to (relative to